-“11pm, ma’am.”
-And with that, we went hysterical.
+“Eleven, ma’am.”
+Right on cue, we went hysterical.
 There we were, all three of us, standing in front of San Sebastian Cathedral, worried as hell that we would not get to Calea on time.
 It was a few minutes before 9pm and we thought the store would close at around 9:30 or 10.
 But we were wrong.
 Thank God we were wrong.

 My friend Celine asked a follow-up, “How do we get there?”

 The woman on the other end advised us to take either of the two jeepney routes: Bata-Libertad or Mandalagan-Libertad.
 And then the funniest thing happened: Right after we hung up, a Bata-Libertad jeepney stopped right where we were.
 We said, “Look, destiny!”
 So we climbed into the jeepney and found seats.